Australia's tobacco marketing laws give retailers a headache

 Others say the laws have boosted their business.

-Sandra Ha of Zico Import Pty Ltd, a small family business, said demand for cigarette cases, silicon covers to mask the unpalatable packages, had shot up from almost nothing two months ago since British American Tobacco, Britain's Imperial Tobacco, Philip Morris and Japan Tobacco lost a challenge to the laws in Australia's High Court.
+Sandra Ha of Zico Import Pty Ltd, a small family business, said demand for cigarette cases, silicon covers to mask the unpalatable packages, had shot up from almost nothing two months ago since British American Tobacco (BATS.L), Britain's Imperial Tobacco IMT.L, Philip Morris (PM.N) and Japan Tobacco (2914.T) lost a challenge to the laws in Australia's High Court.

 Ha said Zico had sold up to 6,000 to wholesale outlets and was awaiting new stock.
 "This is good business for us."